How Long Can A Queen Bee Live In A Cage (What Should Do?)

 During Transportation Of Nuc To Hive

-While you are purchasing a new Nuc from elsewhere.
-The seller will send you the Nuc with the queen in a small cage.
+While you are purchasing a new Nuc of bees from elsewhere.
+The seller will send you the Nuc with the queen in a small cage with some attendants.
 This is to provide extra safety to the queen.

 During transportation, the queen bee is kept protected.
 As she is the heart of the colony she shouldn’t die.